mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

 any backlash that might exist between the teeth in the gear.
 Recall our discussion about :ref:`digging-deeper` earlier in this chapter where we mentioned that component models should focus on individual physical effects.
-That same applies here.
+That same principle applies here.
 Inertia, friction and backlash can all be modeled as individual effects (as we've already seen in this chapter).
 There is no need to lump them into our gear model.
 Instead, we will focus only on the relationship between gear